FurryCoders/FALocalRepo/README.md

 Each entry contains the following fields:

 * `USERNAME` The URL username of the user (no underscores or spaces)
-* `FOLDERS` the folders downloaded for that specific user.
+* `FOLDERS` the folders downloaded for that specific user, sorted and bar-separated

 ### Submissions